 On the day we visited, we were a varied bunch of around 15, speaking several different languages.
 The chocolatier did not miss a trick, explaining his demonstration in 4 different languages, making sure not to leave out anyone.

 He talked us through the process of making the perfect Belgium Chocolate and was generous with his interesting facts and figures.
 For instance, did you know how to tell if a chocolate is man-made or made by a machine?
 I do now and I wont spoil it for your visit!

-He also talked us through the correct storage of chocolate, quite an emotive subject in our house as Mr AWTYK insists on keeping it in the fridge which I hate.
+He also talked us through the correct storage of chocolate, quite an emotive subject in our house.
+Mr AWTYK insists on keeping it in the fridge which I hate.
 Apparently that’s completely fine as long as you take it out an hour before eating!

-The best bit, as you can imagine is getting to taste the end result, and we all agreed it was one of the best chocolates we have ever tasted.
+The best bit, as you can imagine is getting to taste the end result.
+We all agreed it was one of the best chocolates we have ever tasted.